CRA Vehicle Allowance Rules For Employers

 Whether your employees drive company cars or their personal vehicles for business, they generally expect to be compensated for work-related car expenses.

-Paying out a vehicle allowance is tax-free for your business if done under specific regulations (as reimbursements are deductible business costs), and it also helps your company pay less tax.
+Paying out a vehicle allowance to employees is tax-free for your business if done under specific regulations (as reimbursements are deductible business costs), and it also helps your company pay less tax.

-In the sections below, we'll go through the CRA vehicle allowance requirements for employers and business owners, as well as your options and best practices for a mileage allowance program.
+In the sections below, we'll go through the CRA vehicle allowance requirements for employers and business owners, as well as your options and best practices for a vehicle allowance reimbursement program.

 CRA rules for vehicle allowances